Pilag6/project-perfectFourGame/README.md

 Welcome to the Perfect Four game!
 This game challenges you to guess a randomly generated 4-digit number with unique digits.
 Here are the rules and instructions:

 1. **Objective:** Guess the correct 4-digit number within 8 attempts.
+The objective of the Perfect Four game is simple - to guess a randomly generated 4-digit number within 8 attempts.
+It's a game that combines strategy, logic, and a bit of luck.
+Let's delve into the details.

 2. **Game Start:**